What if we banned every single car from the streets of your city tomorrow?

 "Life After Cars" does more than just synthesize the mountain of insights that Gordon, Goodyear, and Naparstek have gathered over the years since their podcast launched in 2018, plus their collective decades of writing about and fighting for better cities.
 (Full disclosure: Naparstek founded Streetsblog in 2006, and both Goodyear and Gordon have written for us.)
 It's part alternate history of the automobile, part exploration of how car culture conditions us to accept other forms of violence — and most important, a call to action to build a better world.

-Before they get to that better world, though, Gordon, Goodyear and Naparstek first unpack the broken world we already have.
-The bulk of its chapters are devoted to cataloging all the things cars "ruin" — childhood, nature, society itself — and the ways that mass motoring makes our communities more deadly and unjust.
+Before they get to that better world, though, Gordon, Goodyear and Naparstek first unpack the broken one we already have.
+The bulk of the book's chapters are devoted to cataloging all the things cars "ruin" — childhood, nature, society itself — and the ways that mass motoring makes our communities more deadly and unjust.

 "Life After Cars" is packed with stats and pearls from former guests that die-hard fans of the podcast will surely remember — authors like Peter Norton, Megan Kimble, and Streetsblog USA alum Angie Schmitt all make appearances — and the book is so rigorously researched that the endnotes run into the hundreds.
 But some of its best moments are stories from the authors' personal lives, like Goodyear's unexpected connection to the Goodyear tire empire (yes, there's a relation) and Gordon's heartwarming story of his daughter's fight for a bike corral outside her Brooklyn school.